DeViL303/MultiServer3-NautilusFork/README.md

 ##### Timestamp:
    - Enter a timestamp here.
 The default is FFFFFFFF.
 If less than 8 bytes are entered, they will be padded to 8 bytes with a prefix of 0.
-   - If a timestamp.txt file is present in your input folder, this GUI field will be disregarded.
+   - If a timestamp.txt file is present in your input folder, this GUI field will normally be disregarded.

 ##### Types of Archives:
 - **BAR:** The most basic form of Home Archive, historically used in early retail home editions and later restricted to developer versions.
 These archives are the quickest to read, mount, create, and dump due to their simple zlib compression and lack of additional security layers.